Aureus University School of Medicine

 Aureus University School of Medicine (previously named as All Saints University of Medicine) is a private university located in Oranjestad, Aruba.
 Aureus confers upon its graduates the Doctor of Medicine (MD) degree.

 History

 Aureus University School of Medicine was founded in 2004 in Aruba.
 On January 4, 2011, the school announced it was changing its name from All Saints University of Medicine to coincide with facility enhancements and to distinguish itself from universities with the same name.
 The current campus was completed in 2012 and contains 8 lecture halls.

+In 2024 Aureus University has been transferred to a New Canadian based management.

 Curriculum

 Aureus offers a 4-year and 5 year MD degree program.
 The 4 year MD program is an 11 semester course of study that consists of three semesters per calendar year; the 5 year MD program includes an additional 3 semesters of pre-medical coursework.

 Semesters 1-5 of the MD program are basic sciences (integrated) semesters that are completed at the university's Aruba campus.
 Laboratory experiences are an integral part of these first two years, along with small group discussions designed for systems-based learning and early integration of basic sciences into the clinical experience.
 The school offers the NBME CBSE exam and Kaplan Review course for the USMLE Step1 examination.

 Semesters 6-11, clinical rotations, consist of 72–80 weeks of clinical study that include 48 weeks of core rotations and 24 weeks of elective rotations that are completed at affiliated hospitals in the United States and Canada.